kate-orlova/google-amp-in-sitecore/README.md

 ### mvc.buildPageDefinition
 _..\src\Project\MyProject\Resolvers\AmpProcessXmlBasedLayoutDefinition.cs_

-Substitues a normal Layout with the AMP one for AMP requests.
+Substitutes a normal Layout with the AMP one for AMP requests on the fly.

 ### mvc.renderRendering
 _..\src\Project\MyProject\Pipelines\ApplyVaryByAmp.cs_